JM-Nielsen/Technical-Writing-Portfolio/Sample 2.md

 |A|95-100|Excellent, exceeds the highest standards in the assignment or course|
 |A-|90-94.9|Excellent; meets the highest standards for the assignment or course|

 Likewise, an existing sample of this genre and it's conventions already existed in the Writing Center.
 I was asked to fit my new rubrics into this general style.

-Previous Rubric Example (image here)
+Previous Rubric Needed Work:

->I immediately noticed a few needed updates:
 >Instructors weren’t using the notes column(image here)
 >The first title column was taking up a lot of unnecessary space(image here)
->The document is bloated with information, which makes things feel squished(image here)
+>The document is bloated with information, which makes things feel squished(image here)  (Make all this in Illustrator? as a single doc?)

 In order to make sure there is consistency between sections, I came up with a [Technical Writing Buzz Words document](https://docs.google.com/document/d/1IgRRroap_T2oNjAx2CWZKkTux3S1Ufsw/edit) based on _Technical Communication_ by Mike Markel that would help me describe quality in categories from A to D: